IMYdev/YMIcore/README.md

 A modular, extensible core for building Telegram bots in Python.
 It's also a ready-to-use general group management bot.

+---
-## Features
+## Features (developers)
-- Modular architecture: add or remove features as modules
+- Modular architecture: add or remove features as modules.
-- Async support (uses `pyTelegramBotAPI` async interface)
+- Async support (uses `pyTelegramBotAPI` async interface.)
 - Uses [IMY'sDB](https://github.com/IMYdev/IMY-sDB/) for file-based JSON storage (or MongoDB,) check the project repo for more details.
-- Easy to extend and maintain
+- Easy to extend and maintain/

+## Features (end users)
+- Show info about users or yourself anytime.
+- Custom greetings and farewell messages when a member joins or leaves (can attach pics or videos.)
+- Grab and send wallpapers from various sources, including anime-themed ones.
+- Generate cool AI images from a text prompt.
+- Reverse search anime pictures to identify the anime.
+- Chat with AI.
+Ask questions and get quick, smart answers
+- Save, list, and remove notes inside the chat.
+- Set up automatic keyword triggers that reply with custom messages.
+- Manage chat admins.
+Promote, demote, mute, unmute, ban, or unban users.
+- Pin important messages.
+- Clean up chats by deleting batches of messages at once.
+- Reset the bot’s AI memory for a fresh start whenever needed.
+- Toggle and control various bot modules for extra features or disabling unwanted ones.
+- Search for and fetch music tracks from platforms like TIDAL, Deezer, Spotify, and YouTube Music.
+- Grab media content from Instagram, TikTok, and YouTube links.
+- Provide NSFW content for users who want it.

+---

 ## Quick Start